 And now to the books from the week of 14 June 2010.

 I wouldn’t normally buy one of these special anniversary issues, but it was Grant Morrison doing a big story about Batman, and I’m enjoying his run at the moment.
 It is a fun story through time about the original Batman, the Dick Grayson Batman of the current time, the Damian Wayne Batman of the future, and even includes a bit of Batman Beyond (to which Morrison links in the third section of the story).
 The art from Frank Quitely is the best of the bunch – Tony Daniels is competent, Scott Kolins is a little rough, Andy Kubert is perfectly fine, and David Finch does a good job (I think he’ll be a good Batman artist).
-I enjoyed the story, but I didn’t enjoy the padding out to make this a $4.99 book: the pin-ups are nice but padding, but not as bad as the filler that are the pages Batcave detail and preview pages of Neal Adams’ Batman: Odyssey.
+I enjoyed the story, but I didn’t enjoy the padding out to make this a $4.99 book: the pin-ups are OK, but not as bad as the filler that are the pages of Batcave detail and preview pages of Neal Adams’ Batman: Odyssey.
 This soured my enjoyment of what should be a joyous celebration of the eternal appeal of Batman.

 Heroic Age: Prince of Power #2